Caleb & Brown

 What is Bitcoin?
 A Beginner's Guide

-Bitcoin is just over 13 years old but it has quickly been adopted globally at unprecedented speeds, leaving a lasting impact on the world.
-Many of its proponents believe this “magic internet money” is the future of money, whereas Bitcoin critics claim it has no inherent value.
-It’s been proclaimed dead over 450 times by the media, but it continues to thrive.
+Bitcoin is just over 14 years old, but it has quickly been adopted globally at unprecedented speed, leaving a lasting impact on the world.
+Many of its proponents believe this “magic internet money” is the future of money, whereas Bitcoin critics insist it has no inherent value.
+It’s been proclaimed dead almost 500 times by the media, but it continues to thrive.
 But what actually is Bitcoin?
 This simple guide will cover what Bitcoin is, why it’s important and how it works.

 What is Bitcoin?